 A few embedded systems trends impacting businesses include:

 Something important to recognize is that each of these business processes optimized and streamlined by digital transformation take either a predictive or reactionary approach to embedded AI.
 While predictive is more beneficial to a company, it is nearly impossible to always be one step ahead.
-The best example of this may be the use of embedded AI in cybersecurity trends.
+The best examples of this may be the use of embedded AI in cybersecurity and intelligent security systems.

 Companies hope to be as predictive as possible when it comes to protecting their devices and data from malware and cyberattacks.
 The hope is that AI can predict cyber threats before they do any damage to a business; however, there are so many new forms of malicious cyberattacks that it is impossible to predict them all.
 Therefore, security applications need to be reactionary as well.
 If a piece of malware does get through a threat intelligence solution, the embedded AI needs to be able to immediately take the appropriate steps to mitigate any damage or potential loss of data.